RAIRLab/Peirce-My-Heart/README.md

 ```
 /.github/ : The code for github workflows this project uses, used for automatically deploying.

-/src/ : source code for the application
+/src/ : source code for the application.

-/tests/ : vitest compatible .test.ts files that are run on commits and must be passed before all merges to master
+/public/ : non-code based resources for the application, icons, images, etc.

+/tests/ : testing source .test.ts files, made with vitest.

 /.eslintignore : list of .js and .ts files the linter shouldn't look at